 ALGINATE: Alginate is a natural seaweed based powder material.
 It is mixed with water and is used by dentist to make impressions of a patient’s teeth.
 It can also be used to create molds of any object for art purposes.
-At ClearCorrect, we do not accept impressions made with alginate because alginate is only best if used within a few days after being made, after which it is not as sturdy and will begin to deteriorate.
+At ClearCorrect, we do not accept impressions made with alginate because alginate impressions begin to dry out and distort shortly after being taken.
 Instead of using alginate, we request doctors use PVS material to make impressions.

-ANKYLOSED TOOTH: (pronounced: ăng′ki-lōs′) An ankylosed tooth means the root of a tooth is permanently connected to the jaw and cannot move because the tooth no longer has the protective periodontal ligament around it.
+ANKYLOSED TOOTH: (pronounced: ăng′ki-lōs′-d) An ankylosed tooth in one where the root of a tooth is rigidly connected to the jaw and cannot move because the tooth no longer has a vital periodontal ligament between the root and surrounding bone.
 The root of the tooth is now touching the jaw bone directly.
 The jaw bone will then attach to the tooth’s root.
 This attachment is permanent and the tooth will not move in orthodontics.
-An ankylosed tooth looks exactly like a regular tooth, except that sometimes it may be higher or lower in the gum line.
+An ankylosed tooth looks exactly like a regular tooth, except that sometimes it may lower in the gum line.

 ANTERIOR: Any of the front six teeth (the incisors and canines) in the upper or lower jaw.